-- Substance abuse is inconsistent with the ethics of Northwest Florida State College. - Substance use/abuse adversely affects cognitive, sensory, affective and psychomotor behaviors which can be life threatening to self and others. - You may be asked by the MLT Program Director, an authorized Northwest Florida State College employee, or an affiliating clinical agency to which you are seeking to be assigned to submit to individual, group, and/or random drug screening at any time.
+- Substance abuse is inconsistent with the ethics of Northwest Florida State College. - Substance use/abuse adversely affects cognitive, sensory, affective and psychomotor behaviors which can be life threatening to self and others. - You may be asked by the MLT Program, Northwest Florida State College, or the affiliating clinical agency to submit to individual, group, and/or random drug screening at any time.
 The College reserves the right to determine the agency to conduct the drug screening. - You will be asked to submit to drug screening as a component of the admission or readmission procedure, and as required for clinical rotations at various healthcare facilities or community agencies.
 Dilute negative results require rescreening. - You are responsible for drug screening costs for individual screening required for initial admission, dilute negative results, random screenings, or for readmission. - Refusal to comply with requested screening within the time frame directed (usually 12-24 hours) will result in dismissal from the Program.